Just 2 in 10 U.S. employees have a ‘best friend’ at work, survey finds - NewsBreak

 Just 2 in 10 adult U.S. employees say they definitely have a “best friend” at work, according to a quarterly Gallup survey done in June 2022.
 The percentage under age 35 dropped by 3 points when compared to pre-pandemic 2019, to 21% from 24%, said Gallup workplace and well-being researcher Jim Harter.
 There was no such change for workers 35 and up, he said.

-Having a best friend at work has become even more important since the dramatic rise in remote and hybrid employment, Harter said.Twitter suspends Sen. Steve Daines’s account
+Having a best friend at work has become even more important since the dramatic rise in remote and hybrid employment, Harter said.Musk plans to cut nearly 75 percent of Twitter’s workforce: report

-“We’re seeing in the data that younger people in general are feeling more disconnected from their workplaces,” he said.
-“You can attribute some of that potentially to remote work.
+“We’re seeing in the data that younger people, in general, are feeling more disconnected from their workplaces,” he said.
+“You can attribute some of that potential to remote work.
 If they’re less connected to their workplace, they have fewer opportunities to connect with other colleagues and to develop those kinds of friendships that they might have had in the past.”

 For many employees during the pandemic, particularly parents, educators and frontline workers, such friendships offered social and emotional support at a critical time, Gallup said.